flaxandteal/dewret/.github/PULL_REQUEST_TEMPLATES/feature.md

 ### Checklist

 - [ ] I have included a detailed description of the feature.
-- [ ] I have provided all necessary information for the implementation.
+- [ ] I have provided relevant documentation for my feature.
 - [ ] I have added the necessary tests.

+### Who can review?

+List any maintainers or contributors who are best suited to review this pull request.